meitar/docs/content/network-design/bgp.md

 |65000:1005|Internet connected by a slow, NATed or possibly compromised 3rd party|Set local preference to 80|

 ## Prefix lists
-IPv4 and IPv6 prefix lists that BGP speakers within the mesh commonly filter on (for import and export) are listed below:
+IPv4 and IPv6 prefix lists that BGP speakers within the mesh used to commonly filter on (for import and export) are listed below:

 ### IPv4
 |Prefix (Bird notation)|Action|